Best Backpacking Pack

 Load Lifter Straps

 The choice of fabric the pack is made from plays a large role in how waterproof it will be.
-The majority are made from nylon which does offer some resistance to the elements, but with seams and pockets, a continual downpour will quickly see the contents of your pack get damp.
+The majority of packs are made from nylon.
+This fabric does offer some resistance to the elements, but a continual downpour will quickly see the contents of your pack get damp, if not through the fabric itself, then at least through the seams and pockets.

 You can also look for a pack made from Dyneema (also known as Cuben Fiber) which is significantly more waterproof.
-However, the most surefire way is to buy a rain cover for your pack to keep it dry from the worst the weather can throw at you.
+However, the most surefire way to keep your kit dry is to buy a rain cover for your pack.

 Pockets & Attachment Points

-If you are hyper-organized, or simply need to access items quickly then a pack with multiple pockets or attachment points can save a lot of time on the trail.
-There are a multitude of various styles:
+If you are hyper-organized, or simply need to access items quickly, then a pack with multiple pockets and/or external attachment points might be the way to go.
+There are various options:

 Hydration System Compatibility

 Keeping well hydrated on any trip is a must, and many packs offer a special internal sleeve or pouch that will hold a water bladder or reservoir, with holes/clips to hold the port.
-These systems typically hold around 3 liters of water (although, are nearly always sold separately from the main pack).
+These systems typically hold around 3 liters of water, though are nearly always sold separately from the main pack.

-A few packs come with a removable daypack or top lid, that can be used for side day hikes (rather than carting around a small load in a huge backpack).
+A few packs come with a removable daypack or top lid that can be used for day hikes from your basecamp, which saves you carting around a small load in a huge backpack.

 Measuring your hip size is a little more straightforward.
 Find the top of your hip bones again, and simply measure the circumference of your waist at this height.

 Finally, the sternum strap should rest snugly across your sternum in the middle of the chest.
-You should also be certain that the pack sits against your back with a minimal number of gaps to maintain the center of gravity close to your body.
+You should also be certain that the pack sits against your back with no gaps.
+This will ensure the center of gravity remains close to your body and help to improve your balance, particularly with heavy loads and/or on rougher trails.

 Weighing only 2.35 pounds, the Osprey Exos 48 is a single-compartment backpack with shoulder strap pockets and three mesh pockets on the front and sides.
-It also has a detachable top lid and floating pocket, multiple cord tie-off points, and a padded hip belt.
+The winner of our best lightweight pack title also has a detachable top lid and floating pocket, multiple cord tie-off points, and a padded hip belt.
 The peripheral frame, a wire that runs along the exterior of the back panel, allows the pack to carry away from the back, so there is plenty of airflow, but the gear must conform to the shape of the backpack, leaving gaps inside and wasting space.

 There is also an internal back panel with a clip attachment for a bottle or hydration kit up to three liters in size.
 An underarm trekking pole loop carries your poles when not in use, allowing your hands to free when you need them most.
 With the help of torso-specific sizing, you will likely be able to find the perfect size for your body.